[vc_row equal_height=”” shift_y=”0″ z_index=”0″][vc_column shift_x=”0″ shift_y=”0″ z_index=”0″][vc_column_text css_animation=”fadeInUp”]

-[/vc_column_text][vc_column_text css_animation=”fadeIn” css_animation_delay=”200″]The origins of what is today one of Berlin‘s most demanded live acts date back to 2011, when front man Danny O’Connor met fellow Irishman Alan Jackson on St Patrick’s Day.
-They began playing gigs together, and as the venues became bigger, so did the band.
-Percussionist Tobi Gomez and fiddler Sara Thögersen were the first additions to the line-up, and while Jackson left Murphy’s Law for personal reasons, Sara Thögersen’s energetic fiddle playing and distinct vocals are key to the band’s characteristic sound until today.
+[/vc_column_text][vc_column_text css_animation=”fadeIn” css_animation_delay=”200″]The origins of what is today one of Berlin‘s best loved folk bands date back to 2011, when front man Danny O’Connor met fellow Irishman Alan Jackson on St Patrick’s Day.
+They began playing gigs together, and as the stages got bigger, the band grew as well.
+While Alan Jackson left Murphy’s Law for personal reasons, Sara Thögersen’s energetic fiddle playing and distinct vocals are key to the band’s characteristic sound until today.

 Milestones in Murphy’s Law band history are the release of their first studio album Half Full and its follow-up Full House.
 As the band were outgrowing their Folk cover beginnings and sets became a more versatile selection of folk, rock and pop, the line-up changed as well.
 In 2019, Moe Jaksch joined Murphy’s Law on double bass, a powerful addition to the band’s sound and the growing number of live shows they are playing all over Germany.

 Meanwhile, front man Danny O’Connor released his first solo album, Black Sheep.
 Recorded with musicians from the extended Murphy’s Law family, it features Danny’s original songs and was greeted with enthusiasm by listeners and critics alike.
 The charismatic, audience-engaging front man made a magnificent debut in the world of songwriting and arranging, and his ideas keep boosting the band’s unique energy.